 There are guided tours of the Berlin Wall which provide detailed information about the history of the events involving Berlin Wall and the attractions surrounding it.
 Walking tours, Segway and bike tours are the best ways to see the remaining sections of the wall.

 Checkpoint Charlie – The Border Crossing During Cold War

 Checkpoint Charlie used to act as one of the most significant border crossing points during the Cold War.
 It is one of the colossal Berlin attractions for travelers.

-There is a museum, namely ‘Checkpoint Charlie Museum’ from where one can learn more about the fall of the Berlin Wall and the brave escapes endeavored by the Germans.
+There is a museum, namely ‘Checkpoint Charlie Museum’ from where one can learn more about the fall of the Berlin Wall and the brave escapes endeavoured by the Germans.
 One can also take pictures with the border controllers.

 Alexanderplatz – One of Berlin’s Busiest Squares

 Alexanderplatz or “Alex” to Berliners is one of the busiest squares in Berlin which is enclosed by large buildings and hotels.
 You will end up here at least once during your stay in Berlin as it is an important transportation hub due to the presence of a train, a bus and an underground train Bahnhof.

 It is believed that approximately 250,000 people visit the square every day during the tourist season.
-It is one of busiest Berlin attractions.
+It is one of the busiest Berlin attractions.
 There are many shops for shopping enthusiasts in this part of the city.
 The restaurants near Alex serve a variety of cuisines amidst the hustle and bustle of the travelers and the Berliners which give a very lively experience.

 Fernsehturm is one of the major attraction of Alexanderplatz and it can be seen from almost every location in Berlin.
-Weltzeituhr is another major attraction located at the center of Alexanderplatz.
-This herculean clock, built in 1969 shows the times in 148 cities of the world.
+Weltzeituhr is another major attraction located at the centre of Alexanderplatz.
+This herculean clock, built-in 1969 shows the times in 148 cities of the world.